Coronation Dental Specialty Group: Academic activities

 Many of the doctors hold appointments to the University of Toronto, Faculty of Dentistry as clinical educators.
-Dr. Karina Roth is a former director of undergraduate studies at the University of Toronto, Department of Endodontics.
 Drs.
-Ciavarro, Diamond and Cho hold appointments as clinical instructures in the Department of Oral Surgery.
-The group also provides continuing education within the local community through education nights and lectures at society meetings., Dr. Furst is an editorial consultant to the JCDA and spearheaded the JCDA OASIS (Web 2.0) platform with Dr. John O'Keefe.
+Ciavarro, Diamond and Cho hold appointments as clinical instructors in the Department of Oral Surgery.
+The group also provides continuing education within the local community through education nights and lectures at society meetings.
+Dr. Furst is an editorial consultant to the JCDA and spearheaded the JCDA OASIS (Web 2.0) platform with Dr. John O'Keefe.
 For primary research, a complete list of peer-reviewed publications can be found on PubMed through the Library of Congress website searching by the doctor's name.